 How to Make Your Typed Signatures Legally Valid

 Using a typed signature in your business is legal and accepted.
-But for it to be legally valid, you must adhere to the following rules:
+But for an esignature that is legally binding and valid, you must adhere to the following rules:

 If you meet all the above requirements, all your typed signatures get termed as legally binding.
 But there are incidences when typed signatures do not count.
 Are you wondering why?
 Consider the following.